Even if you only have one day in Rome, you would be surprised at how much you can get out of this day!

 🥂 A Culinary Adventure in Rome 🥂

 Indulge in Rome’s flavors!
-This experience combines a hands-on cooking class, a street food tour, and a wine tasting for an unforgettable culinary adventure.
+This experience combines a hands-on cooking class, and a wine tour for an unforgettable culinary adventure.

 If I was spending this one day in Rome with my friend, as we did in Paris, we'd be just about ready for a late afternoon/early evening wine bar to sit, relax and review our day.